|

 19:00

-Making Connections Around the World - Jaime Steward k-12 technology integration
+Making Connections Around the World - Jaime Steward k-12 technology integration specialist

 20:00